-Attendance at Conferences and Professional Meetings.
+Attendance at Conferences and Professional Meetings

 Students are encouraged to attend professional conferences and meetings.
 Such activities provide broad exposure to the field and an opportunity to meet others at various levels of professional development in the field of Marriage and Family Therapy.
-The Graduate Student Association has some funds to help subsidize a limited number of workshops and conferences.
+The Graduate Student Association has some funds to help subsidize a limited number of workshopsand conferences.
+You can find information GSA Research and Conference Scholarships here.